Temporary Visitor Restrictions

 COVID-19 Strict Patient Safety Measures

-Due to the first confirmed COVID-related death in Maryland in one of our catchment communities, coupled with the quickly escalating cases also related to community spread, the University of Maryland Medical System has reevaluated the measures within the Enhanced Patient Safety Policy and have decided to enact a comprehensive, system-wide Strict Patient Safety Policy beginning at 3 pm on March 20, 2020 and until further notice.
+Due to the quickly escalating number of COVID-19 cases related to community spread, the University of Maryland Medical System has enacted a comprehensive, system-wide Strict Patient Safety Policy that began March 20, 2020 and will be in place until further notice.
 This approach is consistent with other health institutions across the country.

 - Applies to all patients within the hospital, regardless of unit or condition, who are seen in UMMS facilities.